 Meituan posts surprise profit after pipping Alibaba in food

-[HONG KONG] Meituan Dianping posted its first quarterly profit after the Chinese internet services giant grabbed market share from rivals like Alibaba Group Holding Ltd. in food delivery.
+MEITUAN Dianping posted its first quarterly profit after the Chinese internet services giant grabbed market share from rivals such as Alibaba Group Holding Ltd in food delivery.

 Hard-charging billionaire founder Wang Xing is waging a take-no-prisoners battle of subsidies with Alibaba for China's US$1.3 trillion online services industry, which includes food delivery.
 Meituan's expenses have soared, though it's trying to control costs by putting the brakes on investment in loss-making areas such as bike sharing and ride hailing.

 Advances made against Alibaba however have helped the company become China's third largest publicly traded tech company.
-It's overtaken search engine Baidu Inc. and e-commerce platform JD.com Inc. in capitalization after gaining 59 per cent this year.
-Backed by WeChat-operator Tencent Holdings Ltd, Meituan could have gained another 2 percentage points of food-delivery market share versus its rivals, reaching 36 per cent in the second quarter, according to Bernstein.
+It's overtaken search engine Baidu Inc and e-commerce platform JD.com Inc in capitalisation after gaining 59 per cent this year.
+Backed by WeChat-operator Tencent Holdings Ltd, Meituan could have gained another two percentage points of food-delivery market share versus its rivals, reaching 36 per cent in the second quarter, according to Bernstein.

-"Food delivery business achieved positive adjusted operating profit due to favorable seasonality and improved economies of scale," Jefferies analysts Thomas Chong and Ken Chong wrote. "